 Donors should have the name, telephone number and email address of someone in the organization that they can contact with questions.
 Customer service is just as important for nonprofits as for businesses, so make it easy for a donor to find a real person should they have an issue.

-10 Tips for Writing Better Donor Thank You Letters
+How to Write Better Donor Thank You Letters

 You can never say thanks too well or too often

 Saying thank you to a donor ends one transaction but builds a bridge to future support and deeper engagement.
 Do it well, and you are on your way to future fundraising success.